How To Make Resin Jewelry

 While many artisans have found success and profitability in the resin jewelry business, it’s important to approach it with a realistic understanding of the market, competition, and the effort required for marketing and production.

 Starting small, building your skills, and gradually expanding your business can be great at bringing in some extra cash.
-Remember that it can take time to establish a strong presence in the market and generate consistent income.
+Remember that it can take time to establish a business.

 17. Does resin jewelry turn yellow?

-Resin jewelry has the potential to turn yellow over time, but whether or not it will change color depends on several factors, including the type of resin used, exposure to UV light, and the quality of the resin and pigments.
-Here are some key considerations:
+Resin jewelry has the potential to turn yellow over time.
+Whether or not it will change color depends on several factors, including the type of resin used, exposure to UV light, and the quality of the resin and pigments.

 Minimize Yellowing In Resin

-See our guide: Why is my epoxy resin turning yellow.
+See this guide: Why is my epoxy resin turning yellow.

 It’s important to note that even with precautions, epoxy resin may still yellow to some extent over a long period.